Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Seeing and feeling today, was indeed enough!
 God was near.

-After leaving Lendlosa, with only about 6 more kilometers to go for day ten on our Camino Portugués, the hamlet Vimieira is next.
+After leaving Lendiosa, with only about six more kilometers to go for day ten on our Camino Portugués, the hamlet Vimieira is next.

-After entering the tiny hamlet of Vimieira, you come to this intersection, below, where you follow the waymark on the back of the stop sign and turn right onto the Rua Fonte Corgo, shown below.
+After entering the tiny hamlet of Vimieira, you come to this intersection, below, where you follow the yellow arrow on the back of the stop sign and turn right onto the Rua Fonte Corgo.

-Just beyond the turn, the quaintest of small chapels appears in the "square," where Rich and I took a brief repose on the bench beside it, at about 19.3 kilometers.
+Just beyond the turn, the quaintest of small chapels appears in the "square," where Rich and I took a brief repose on the bench beside it, after about 19.6 kilometers.
 It would have been a lovely place for a picnic.
 But we decided to eat later.

-In the photo above, at the end of this lane, at about 21 kilometers, the Portuguese Camino turns to the right and onto the pavement of the Rua Catarrosa and walks toward Mealhada, our destination for day ten.
-You will encounter a café almost as soon as you join the pavement.
+This wide lane leads you into the outskirts of Mealhada.
+In the next photo, at the end of the lane, and after about 21.4 kilometers, the Camino turns to the right, and onto the pavement of the Rua Catarrosa and walks toward Mealhada, our destination for day ten.

 We had one of the loveliest meals we had the entire trip, below.
 The fried chicken was to die for.
 Plus the chickpea and corn meal side dish was so very unusual and delicious, especially since it was drenched in butter!
 Most likely I loved it because I was so exhausted, hungry and my feet were aching!

-And onward we walked through town on this street.
+And onward we walked through town on the Rua Dr. José Cerveira Lebre.

-By the murals, this lovely path and park led us onward.
-I was tired and this path by the park, though lovely and less than a kilometer, seemed very, very long.
-It was also following the busy IC2, so it was not so peaceful.
+Past the mural, you will pick up a nice path by a park, below.
+I was tired and this path, though lovely and in the final kilometer of the day, seemed very, very long.
+It was also following the busy road, so it was not so peaceful.

-You will pass by the Oasis Hotel and Restaurant (+351 231 202 081), if you wish to stay closer to town, however, the albergue is not quite a kilometer away.
+You will pass by the Oasis Hotel and Restaurant (+351 231 202 081), if you wish to stay closer to town, however, the albergue is less than a kilometer away.

 Almost immediately after turning onto the Rua Fonte, the albergue appears on the left.
 It is easy to spot, see the photo below.

-You turn into the gate here, and walk into a courtyard, where you will see the office.
-The albergue is straight ahead, and the residencial hotel is the building that you first see.
-This is all part of a large restaurant/albergue/hotel complex called the Residencial Hilário that you can pre-book if you wish.
-Click on the link to see the place.
+You turn into the gate, and walk into a courtyard, where you will see the office straight ahead.
+The residencial hotel is the building you first see on the right and the albergue is across the courtyard.
+This is all part of a large restaurant/albergue/hotel complex called the Residencial Hilário that you can pre-book, even the albergue, if you wish.
+Click on the link to see more of the place.

-We chose to stay in the hotel which was clean and with a small, private bath, for only 30 Euro.
+We chose to stay in the hotel, below, which was clean, wonderfully functional and with a small, private bath, for only 35 Euros.
+A single room is only 20 Euros.
+Can't beat that!
+The albergue is 12 Euros, as of this writing.

 This was perhaps my longest-feeling, worst day ever, on the Camino ~ walking on the industrial routes, with the busy traffic, aching feet, gnawing hunger and the overcast day.
 I experienced it all and I survived.